-If the application is mailed/shipped overnight by the applicant or its representative, one (1) signed original, plus two (2) copies of the application, must be mailed to the below address.
-Applicants are encouraged to also submit an electronic copy of the proposal, budget and budget narrative on a CD-ROM to facilitate the processing of applications.
+If the application is mailed/shipped overnight by the applicant or its representative, one (1) signed original, plus two (2) copies of the application, must be mailed to:

 Office of Business Development - MBEC Program Office of Executive Secretariat, HCHB Room 5063 Minority Business Development Agency U.S. Department of Commerce 1401 Constitution Avenue, N.W.
 Washington, D.C.
 20230